 Get in touch with them before you go and find out what help they can offer you.
 Visitor attractions should offer you free entry if you are supporting the person you care for.
-See free entry for carers to visitor attractions.

 Many places won’t ask for proof that you are a carer or they may just ask you a few questions to check.
 Others will ask to see a copy of a letter that says which disability benefits the person you care for gets, or if you get Carer’s Allowance.
 As you might need to use this letter more than once make a copy of it rather than taking the original.